 What are Sand Skinks?

-Sand skinks are small lizards that live beneath the surface in the sandy soil in the central ridges of Florida.
-Sand skinks live in the parts of Florida that have higher elevation.
-Sand skinks are a protected species because they only exist in the sandy Florida habitat and nowhere else on the planet.
-Many scientists argue that sand skinks should be removed from the protection list, sighting a study that found that sand skinks exist in sandy soils in more habitats than were originally thought.
+Sand skinks are a protected species because they only exist in the Florida sand skink habitat and nowhere else on the planet.
+Many scientists argue that sand skinks should be removed from the threatened species list, sighting a study that found that sand skinks exist in sandy soils in more habitats than were initially thought.

 There are three criteria for determining the presence of sand skinks: